 From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 With a sharp chef knife, slice off the stem and then slice off the top of each one about 1 inch down to make a flat top.
 With your kitchen shears, snip off the tips of each leaf to remove the thorn and any brown spots.
 Wash very well.
-Place lemon slices in glass or ceramic dish, and place the artichokes upside down on top of lemon slices.
+Place orange or lemon slices in glass or ceramic batter bowl, and place the artichokes upside down on top of orange or lemon slices.
 Drizzle with a little olive oil, add salt and pepper and herbs.
 Cover with a glass or ceramic lid.
 (If dish does not have a lid, use a ceramic dinner plate or flat soup bowl for the lid.)
-Microwave on high, using about 3-4 minutes for each artichoke, or until the heart is tender when pierced with a fork.
+Cook in microwave using about 3-4 minutes for each artichoke, or until the heart is tender when pierced with a fork.
 Cool right side up in the juices for about 5 minutes.
 With a small spoon scoop out and discard the thistle (hairy choke), keeping the delicate heart in tact.
 Serve as it, with dips, use in other recipes, etc!!!
 It is endless once you get the chokes cooked correctly!

 Recipe created 1999-03-10.